Assistant Professor, Teaching Stream - Statistics for Life Sciences

 Closing Date: 10/31/2023, 11:59PM ET

 Faculty/Division: Faculty of Arts & Science

 Applicants must have a PhD in a Life Sciences discipline that includes demonstrated excellence in statistics, biostatistics, or data science by the time of appointment, or shortly thereafter.
 A demonstrated record of excellence in Life Science teaching, particularly in biostatistics is also required.
 Interdisciplinary expertise in human biology (e.g. health and disease, epidemiology, neuroscience or genetics) is an asset.
+We are particularly interested in candidates whose PhD research in the Life Sciences involved a significant use of modern statistical methodology as a key component of their work.
 We seek candidates whose teaching interests complement and strengthen our existing strengths in both Human Biology and Statistical Sciences.

-Evidence of excellence in teaching and a commitment to excellent pedagogical inquiry can be demonstrated through: teaching accomplishments; awards and accolades; presentations at significant conferences; the teaching dossier submitted as part of the application including a strong teaching statement, sample syllabi, course materials and teaching evaluations; as well as strong letters of reference from referees of high standing.
+Evidence of excellence in teaching and pedagogical inquiry can be demonstrated through: teaching accomplishments; awards and accolades; presentations at significant conferences; the teaching dossier submitted as part of the application including a strong teaching statement, sample syllabi, course materials and teaching evaluations; as well as strong letters of reference from referees of high standing.

 Candidates are also expected to show evidence of a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment demonstrated through the application materials.

 Salary will be commensurate with qualifications and experience.

 All qualified candidates are invited to apply online via the link below, and must submit a cover letter; a current curriculum vitae; and a complete teaching dossier to include a teaching statement, sample syllabi and course materials, and teaching evaluations.